auth0/docs/articles/sso/current/integrations/disqus.md

 ---
-title: Disqus
+title: Disqus Single Sign On Integration
-description: How to set up Single Sign On (SSO) integration with Disqus.
+description: How to set up Single Sign On (SSO) integration with Disqus and Auth0.
+toc: true
+public: true
 ---

-# Disqus
+# Disqus Single Sign On Integration

 Disqus allows you to embed a discussion section onto your site where your users can enter comments and interact with you and your other visitors.
 By implementing a Single Sign On (SSO) integration between Disqus and Auth0, users that have signed in and authenticated via Auth0 can leave comments as themselves in your Disqus discussion section.